 RVCC Awards Degrees, Certificates to Close to 1,300 Graduates

-Raritan Valley Community College (RVCC) awarded associate degrees and certificates to close to 1,300 graduates at its commencement, held Saturday, May 13, in the Gymnasium at the College’s Branchburg Campus.
+Raritan Valley Community College awarded associate degrees and certificates to close to 1,300 graduates at its commencement, held Saturday, May 14, on the soccer field at the College’s Branchburg Campus.

 FOR IMMEDIATE RELEASE